 - your doctor has told you that you have one or more of the risk factors for heart disease

-- you have previously been inactive
+- you’ve been inactive previously

-Shortness of Breath
+Shortness of breath

-Dizziness or Light-Headedness
+Dizziness or light-headedness

 While physical activity may make you feel fatigued, especially if you’re not used to it, you should never feel dizzy or light-headed while exercising.
 Take this warning sign seriously and stop exercising right away.

-Discomfort in Other Areas of the Body
+Discomfort in other areas of the body

-Although sweat during exercise is normal, nausea and breaking into a cold sweat are warning signs of a possible problem.
+Although sweating during exercise is normal, nausea and breaking into a cold sweat are warning signs of a possible problem.
 Some people who have experienced heart attacks have reported a sense of foreboding or impending doom.

 - What time did your discomfort or pain begin?